 About the Author

-Derrick E. White is visiting associate professor of history at Dartmouth College.
+Derrick E. White is associate professor of history at the University of Kentucky.

 For more information about Derrick E. White, visit the Author Page.

 "This fascinating social history effectively uses mid-twentieth-century Black college football as a microcosm through which one can understand the larger civil rights struggle.
 An important contribution to social history."--Booklist, starred review

 "A valuable resource for future scholars and for anyone interested in black college football."--Library Journal

 "For many college football fans, this is a great book to read as the season approaches."--Philadelphia Tribune